The fintech sector is transforming banking, payments and transactions across the globe. Here are the key fintech facts investors should know.

-Like Forbes suggests, many people often think fintech is more of a recent development.
+As Forbes suggests, many people often think fintech is more of a recent development.
 What often comes to mind is a mobile app with which a person can make mobile payments for goods and services, removing the need to hold physical currency.

 While that is largely true, the first signs of fintech innovation emerged from the invention of the printing press, which allowed for the printing of paper currencies all around the world.

-A couple of decades later, the 1980s were instrumental for technology advancements in the finance sector, introducing new banking computers and data that allowed for record-keeping systems.
+A couple of decades later, the 1980s were instrumental for tech advancements in the finance sector, introducing new banking computers and data that allowed for record-keeping systems.
 The 1990s, of course, brought the emergence of the internet and ecommerce business models.

-What is fintech?
+Fintech facts: What is fintech?

 Putting it simply, the fintech market has grown so much that it has completely changed how people use physical money.
-While online banking has been around for quite some time, digital-only banks are also making a name for themselves, and payment apps have surged to the forefront.
+While online banking has been around for quite some time, digital-only banks are also making a name for themselves, and payment and mobile banking apps have surged to the forefront.
 Fintech trends continue to shape consumer behavior within the financial services industry.